coderefinery/cmake/_episodes/02-hello-world.md

 These variables should be recognizable.
 These are often inputs to make as part of a build process.
 You can see what their defaults are by searching in the 'make -p' output (CXX is set to c++, CXXFLAGS is unset)

 Let us say we want to keep our nameing of "whatever".x as the target executable.
-We can copy the implicit rule to that.
+We can copy the implicit rule to making new rule for this naming convention.
 In addition we use a variable for our target:

 ```make
 TARGET = hello.x